80% of First-Time Memoirists Make These Mistakes.

 Stop.

 No one has taken in a story from a purely chronological perspective in decades.
-(After all, any time you use a flashback, or even mention an event that occurred prior to the present moment, you are technically fracturing chronology.)
+(After all, any time you mention an event that has occurred prior to the present moment, you are technically fracturing chronology.)

 People have different expectations of material today.
 Forms are hybrid.
 Chapters are shorter.
 What was experimental is now expected.
 Nothing is completely linear.
 Tones and tastes change.
 Technology has completely changed.
 Not only does the way we read change if we’re reading an e-book versus a printed title, but representation of technology in stories must accurately reflect whenever they are set/written.
 You have to not only reflect all the ways technology and society has evolved, you have to understand how linearity has evolved.

-If you’re writing a book that feels like it could have been written hundred years ago, you’re going to have a harder time publishing or finding readers to buy it.
+If you’re writing a book that feels like it could have been written hundred years ago, you’re going to have a harder time finding readers to buy it.

 4.✨ You’re throwing in everything . . . including the kitchen sink.